Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Proposed Method

-In DOM2, in addition to the design of the novel policy with their training objectives, we also introduce a data-augmentation method to scale up the size of the dataset (shown in Algorithm \ref{alg:dataaugment}).
+{In DOM2, in addition to the novel policy design with its training objectives, we also introduce a data-reweighting method to scale up the size of the dataset.
 Specifically, we replicate trajectories $\mathcal{T}_{i}\in\mathcal{D}$ with high return values (i.e., with the return value, denoted by $Return(\mathcal{T}_{i})$, higher than threshold values) in the dataset.
 Specifically, we define a set of threshold values $\mathcal{R}=\{r_{\text{th},1}, ..., r_{\text{th},K}\}$.
-Then, we compare the reward of each trajectory with every threshold value and replicate the trajectory once whenever its return is higher than the compared threshold (Line \ref{algs:replicate}), such that trajectories with higher returns can replicate more times.
+Then, we compare the reward of each trajectory with every threshold value and replicate the trajectory once whenever its return is higher than the compared threshold (Line \ref{algs:dataaugmentation} in Algorithm \ref{alg:madcql}, which will be introduced below), such that trajectories with higher returns can replicate more times.
 Doing so allows us to create more data efficiently and improve the performance of the policy by increasing the probability of sampling trajectories with better performance in the dataset.
+We emphasize that our method is different from the data augmented works, where the objective is to use a diffusion model as a data generator for downstream tasks, e.g.,~\citep{trabucco2023effective,lu2023synthetic}.
+Our method is designed to enhance the offline dataset for facilitating diffusion-based policy and Q-value training in offline MARL. }